lponnala/ijbra-paper/README.md

 - evalclust.m : this script evaluates various features of the distinct clusters

-You need not run mainscript.m, since all of its outputs have been provided as data files.
+You need not run mainscript.m, since all of its outputs have been provided as .mat files.
 To verify the results presented in the paper, simply run the script evalclust.m